JWST Time-Series Observations TSO Saturation

 General recommendations

 Several tests and analyses on the on-orbit performance of JWST detectors with fluence levels close to or at the saturation level are underway.
-Early results on those analyses suggest that for proposals that can afford it, targeting from 50% saturation up to the saturation limit in the JWST ETC should be on the safe side, with the former being the safest choice for Cycle 3.
-Some guidance is provided below based on data and analyses performed on publicly available TSO exposures obtained both during commissioning and Cycle 1.
+Early results on those analyses suggest that for proposals that can afford it, targeting from 50% saturation up to the saturation limit in the JWST ETC should be on the safe side, with the former being the safest choice for Cycle 4.
+Some guidance is provided below based on data and analyses performed on publicly available TSO exposures obtained up to the current cycle.

 For the JWST near-infrared detectors (NIRCam, NIRISS, and NIRSpec), fluences close to or at the saturation level of the instruments have been reached by at least 3 TSO programs with publicly available data: PID 1541 (Observation 1; PI: Espinoza with NIRISS/SOSS), PID 1366 (Observations 4 and 21; PI: Batalha with NIRspec/BOTS and NIRISS/SOSS, respectively), and PID 2589 (Observation 6; PI: Lim with NIRSpec/BOTS).
 Analyses performed on those programs suggest that degradation of the signal-to-noise ratio starts to be seen when counts reach roughly the saturation limits defined by the JWST ETC. One important caveat with those analyses is that the group number at which saturation occurs is very relevant.
 Integrations with a relatively large number of groups (> 5–10 groups) with pixels saturating in the last few groups are not as impactful on the final precision of TSOs as integrations with a small number of groups (< 5 groups) with pixels saturating in the last few groups.